 Nonprofit organizations must become more competitive to survive.
 Students learn how to analyze their communities and organizations in order to develop fundraising plans to make them more self-sufficient.
 The focus is on fundraising strategies.
-This course is open to students who entered the program in 2009 and prior years.

 CED 710 Housing Development (2 credits)